 Romulus and Remus were then taken in by a shepherd called Faustulus.
 They grew up tending to flocks of sheep, unaware of their royal birthright.

-During adult life, they got involved in an argument between opposing sides of Numitor and Amulius.
-This resulted in Remus being taken prisoner, during which time his uncle and grandfather (Numitor) suspected his true identity.
+During adult life, they argued between opposing sides of Numitor and Amulius.
+This resulted in Remus being taken prisoner, and his uncle and grandfather (Numitor) began to suspect his true identity.

 Romulus decided to break Remus out of prison.
 The two joined up with Numitor and helped reinstate him as the king of Alba.

-If that wasn’t enough, the twins then went off to set up their own city.
-Unfortunately, they disagreed over which one of Rome’s seven hills to start building on, so naturally they asked the gods for help.
+If that wasn’t enough, the twins set up their own city.
+Unfortunately, they disagreed over which one of Rome’s seven hills to start building on, so naturally, they asked the gods for help.
 Even after divine intervention, they couldn’t agree on where the city should be.

-The disagreement ultimately led to Remus being killed (either by Romulus or one of his supporters, no one knows).
+The disagreement ultimately led to Remus’s death (whether by Romulus or one of his supporters; no one knows).
 Romulus, as a result, became the first king of Rome, and that’s why the city is called that and not “Reme”!

-The founding date of Rome – April 21, 753 BC – became the year zero for the future Romans.
-1 AD, for example, was therefore in the Roman calendar 754 AUC – Ab Urbe Condita, or “from the founding of the city.”
+The founding date of Rome, April 21, 753 BC, became the year zero for the future Romans.
+1 AD, for example, was 754 AUC in the Roman calendar—Ab Urbe Condita, or “from the founding of the city.”

 Aeneas

-Aeneas is at the heart of a huge epic poem called the Aeneid, by Roman poet Virgil.
-Like the Odyssey, this is another ancient work that deals with the iconic Trojan Wars.
+Aeneas is at the heart of the Aeneid, a huge epic poem by Roman poet Virgil.
+Like the Odyssey, this ancient work deals with the iconic Trojan Wars.

-On his flight from the city, Aeneas formed his own band of companions called the Aeneids, who eventually made their way to the Italian peninsula, where they became the ancestors of the Romans.
+On his flight from the city, Aeneas formed his own band of companions, the Aeneids.
+They eventually made their way to the Italian peninsula, where they became the ancestors of the Romans.

 But that’s not all.
 The Aeneids travelled for a long time (six years, to be exact), and carried with them various treasures of Troy.
-They stopped off in many different places, including Sicily – where his father, Anchises, died – and Carthage, in modern day Tunisia.
-Here he had an affair with the Carthiginian queen Dido.
+They stopped off in many places, including Sicily—where his father, Anchises, died—and Carthage, in modern-day Tunisia.
+Here, he had an affair with the Carthaginian queen Dido.

 Dido offered up her realm as a settlement for the wandering Trojans.
 But after the messenger god Mercury told Aeneas not to accept, the Aeneids left secretly.
-This understandably angered Dido who killed herself – but not before cursing the Trojans’ future homeland, i.e. Rome.
-This apparently led to the Punic wars between Carthage and Rome, starting in 246 BC.
+This understandably angered Dido, who killed herself—but not before cursing the Trojans’ future homeland, Rome.
+This led to the Punic wars between Carthage and Rome, starting in 246 BC.

-After a brief stop in Sicily, they travelled up the western coast of Italy.
-Here, Aeneas went to the Underworld where he met Dido and Anchises, who showed him his future – as the ancestor of Rome itself.
-The mother of Romulus and Remus, Rhea Silvia, is said to have been a descendent of Aeneas.
+After a brief stop in Sicily, they traveled up the western coast of Italy.
+Here, Aeneas went to the Underworld, where he met Dido and Anchises, who showed him his future—as the ancestor of Rome itself.
+The mother of Romulus and Remus, Rhea Silvia, is said to have been a descendant of Aeneas.

 The Rape of the Sabine Women

-This is one of the most famous Rome myths, typically taught in schools in Italy!
+This is one of the most famous Rome myths.
+In fact, it’s one of the ancient Rome legends typically taught in schools in Italy!

 After Romulus had founded Rome (allegedly sometime around the 8th century BC), there was a bit of an issue.
 The population of the new city was pretty much all male, apparently made up mostly of bandits from various tribes in the region.

-With a small female population, Romulus was concerned that the population of Rome was not sustainable, and that the city wouldn’t last any longer than one generation.
-The senate suggested that the city appeal to nearby settlements for women that might become wives of the Roman population.
+With a small female population, Romulus was concerned that Rome’s population was not sustainable and that the city wouldn’t last more than one generation.
+The senate suggested that the city appeal to nearby settlements for women who might become wives of the Roman population.

-None were interested.
-Not least the Sabines, who lived in the neighbouring areas of Rome, who feared the upstart city and actually forbade Sabine women from marrying Roman men.
+None were interested, not least the Sabines, who lived in the neighboring areas of Rome.
+They feared the upstart city and actually forbade Sabine women from marrying Roman men.

-Romulus then hatched a plan – put on a festival of games dedicated to the god Neptune.
-This attracted a whole lot of people from the surrounding area, including the Sabines.
-At Romulus’ signal, Roman men suddenly began abducting Sabine women from the crowd, while fighting off Sabine men.
+Romulus then hatched a plan—put on a festival of games dedicated to the god Neptune.
+This attracted many people from the surrounding area, including the Sabines.
+At Romulus’ signal, Roman men suddenly began abducting Sabine women from the crowd while fighting off Sabine men.

-In total, 30 women were taken – Romulus asked them all to marry Roman men.
+In total, 30 women were taken—Romulus asked them all to marry Roman men.
 Families of those who were abducted eventually moved to Rome as well.
-But while the city’s population problem seemed to have been solved, it resulted in wars between Rome and other cities in the region.
+However, while the city’s population problem seemed to have been solved, it resulted in wars between Rome and other cities in the region.

 Numa Pompilius

 After Romulus came Numa Pompilius, the second (legendary) king of Rome.
 He is said to have reigned from 715 to 673 BC.
-Interestingly enough, he was Sabine, which shows that by this point, Rome had considerable influence over the region.
+Interestingly enough, he comes from Sabine, which shows that by this point, Rome had considerable influence over the region.

-He was particularly important, because it is thought that he was behind many of Rome’s early advancements.
-This includes the Roman calendar; the system of the Vestal Virgins; the cult of Romulus, Jupiter and Mars; and the new job position of Pontifex Maximus, which went on to become the most important role in Roman religion.
+He was particularly important because he is thought to have been behind many of Rome’s early advancements.
+These include the Roman calendar, the system of the Vestal Virgins, the cult of Romulus, Jupiter, and Mars, and the new job position of Pontifex Maximus, which became the most important role in Roman religion.

-Numa’s addition of January and February to the Roman calendar was particularly significant – previously, these 51 days had been unnamed “hollow months”.
-He also split the year into 355 days, based on the phases of the moon.
+Numa’s addition of January and February to the Roman calendar was particularly significant—previously, these 51 days had been unnamed “hollow months”.
+He also split the year into 355 days based on the moon’s phases.

-But Numa was persuaded to accept the role – after consulting with the boss of the gods, Jupiter, of course – and was enthusiastically received by the people of Rome.
-The endorsement by Jupiter greatly increased his estimation by the Roman people.
+But Numa was persuaded to accept the role after consulting with the boss of the gods, Jupiter, and was enthusiastically received by the people of Rome.
+Jupiter’s endorsement significantly increased his reputation by the Roman people.

-This religious link also gave him a more superstitious aura, which in turn led to Romans honouring their deities more than they previously had.
-It was his “conversations” with Jupiter that led Numa to establish certain ways of honouring the gods, such as sacrifice and other methods of worship.
+This religious link also gave him a more superstitious aura, leading to Romans honoring their deities more than they previously had.
+It was his “conversations” with Jupiter that led Numa to establish specific ways of honoring the gods, such as sacrifice and other methods of worship.

-Plutarch states that one of his first acts as King of Rome was to abolish the 300 bodyguards that had been assigned to protect Romulus at all times.
+Plutarch states that one of Numa’s first acts as King of Rome was abolishing the 300 bodyguards assigned to protect Romulus at all times.
 This actually showed Numa to be a ruler dedicated to peace, contrary to what he’d previously said about Rome being a nation of war.

-Following this, he secured peace with Rome’s neighbours and encouraged the nation to be more focused on agriculture.
+Following this, he secured peace with Rome’s neighbors and encouraged the nation to focus more on agriculture.
 He actually ordered the doors to the Temple of Janus to be shut, which were usually only closed in times of peace.
-Numa apparently died aged 80.
+Numa apparently died at the age of 80.

 Scaevola

 Scaevola is the better-known name of Gaius Mucius Scaevola, a youthful hero of Ancient Rome.
-But he’s more like an antihero, as his profession was actually assassin.
-In 508 BC he volunteered to assassinate the Etruscan king, Lars Porsena.
-Rome at the time was at war with the Etruscans.
+But he’s more like an antihero, as he was actually an assassin.
+In 508 BC, he volunteered to assassinate the Etruscan king, Lars Porsena.
+Rome, at the time, was at war with the Etruscans.

 When he was captured, he uttered the famous words:

-Scaevola then declared that there were 300 other brave youths such as him who were willing to do the same job.
+Scaevola then declared that 300 other brave youths, like him, were willing to do the same job.

-He then stuck his right hand into a brazier, which had been lit for a sacrifice, but showed no indication of distress at doing so.
-It was because of this he got his name Scaevola, which means “left-handed”.
+He then stuck his right hand into a brazier lit for a sacrifice but showed no indication of distress.
+Because of this, he got his name Scaevola, which means “left-handed.”

-The king was wowed by his show of bravery, and dismissed him to return freely to Rome, saying “Go back, since you do more harm to yourself than me”.
+The king was wowed by his bravery and dismissed him to return freely to Rome, saying, “Go back since you do more harm to yourself than me.”
 Porsena followed this up by sending ambassadors to Rome to bargain for peace.

 Coriolanus

 Coriolanus (immortalized in William Shakespeare’s play of the same name) was a Roman general alleged to have lived during the 5th century BC.
-His full name was Gaius Marcius Coriolanus, and he was of patrician (i.e. noble) birth.
+His full name was Gaius Marcius Coriolanus, and he was of a patrician (i.e., noble) birth.

-He was given the title “Coriolanus” after showing bravery during a siege of a town called Corioli in 493 BC during a continuing war against the Volscians.
-The Volscians were ancient Rome’s enemy number one before Carthage came on the scene.
+He was named “Coriolanus” after showing bravery during a siege of Corioli in 493 BC during a continuing war against the Volscians.
+The Volscians were ancient Rome’s enemy number one before Carthage arrived.

-Two years after the victory (491 BC), Rome was suffering from a famine due to a grain shortage.
+Two years after the victory (491 BC), Rome suffered from a famine due to a grain shortage.
 The good news was that Rome received a grain shipment from Sicily.
 The bad news was that they couldn’t decide how to distribute it to the common people.

-Wanting to reverse a reform that shifted power away from the patrician class, Coriolanus suggested that the common people should only receive grain once they agreed to the reversal of the reform.
+Wanting to reverse a reform that shifted power away from the patrician class, Coriolanus suggested that the common people should only receive grain once they agreed to reverse the reform.
 This was not a good move.
-The senate were not keen, and neither were the people, and Coriolanus was put on trial and exiled.
+The Senate was not keen, and neither were the people, and Coriolanus was put on trial and exiled.

-During his exile, he joined up with Volscians who were surprisingly happy to have him on board.
-With them, he led an army against various Roman towns and colonies, eventually arriving at Rome itself.
-He only turned back after his mother and wife begged him not to lay siege to the city.
+During his exile, he joined up with Volscians, who were surprisingly happy to have him on board.
+With them, he led an army against various Roman towns and colonies, eventually arriving at Rome.
+He turned back after his mother and wife begged him not to lay siege to the city.

-He’s generally considered to have actually existed – with a few disputes with regards to accuracy, of course (these are Roman legends, after all).
+He’s generally considered to have actually existed—with a few disputes about accuracy, of course (these are Roman legends, after all).

 Cybele